larrazajuanp/larrazajuanp/README.md

 <br />

-- 🔭 I’m currently working as a freelance doing UX/UI.
+- 🔭 I’m currently working as a  UX/UI Designer on Alprestamo.
-- 🌱 I’m currently learning React and NodeJS.
+- 🌱 I’m currently learning Web3 & Blockchain.
-- 🤔 I’m looking for a job in IT industry.
+- 🤔 I’m looking to keep honing my skills as a designer and help into community of web3.
 - 📫 How to reach me: https://jplarraza-cv.netlify.app/ or larrazajuanp@gmail.com
 - ⚡ Fun fact: My house is like a shelter for rescue dogs, so if you wanna help with that purpose I will be grateful - [twitter](https://twitter.com/ManosHuellas)